workos/workos-go/README.md

 ## Package Layout

-This SDK is a Go library, so it uses a flat package layout at the module root rather than an application-style project layout.
+This SDK is a Go library that uses a flat package layout at the module root rather than an application-style project layout.

 - The public API lives in the root `workos` package.
 - Tests are colocated in `*_test.go` files, which is idiomatic for Go libraries.